-The Master of Arts in Marriage and Family Therapy will prepare students for licensure in the state of Nebraska and aligns with the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) to fully prepare graduates to apply for licensure in their state of residence.
+The Master of Arts in Marriage and Family Therapy aligns with the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).
 Students will be trained and equipped to assess, diagnose, and treat individuals, couples, families, and groups.
 The program is online in synchronous and asynchronous format, with 62-64 credit hours required, determined by options for the clinical practicum (see Foundational Practice Component).